matrix-org/matrix-spec-proposals/proposals/2781-down-with-the-fallbacks.md

 ### Using the unmodified fallback in clients and bridges

-The above issues are minor, if reply fallbacks would sufficiend value to clients.
+The above issues are minor, if reply fallbacks added sufficient value to clients.
 Bridges usually try to bridge to native replies, so they need to strip the reply fallback (https://github.com/matrix-org/matrix-doc/issues/1541).
-Even the IRC bridge seems to send a custom fallback, because the default fallback is not that welcome to the IRC crowd.
+Even the IRC bridge seems to send a custom fallback, because the default fallback is not that welcome to the IRC crowd, although the use cases for simple, text only bridges is often touted as a good usecase for the fallback (sometimes even explicitly mentioning bridging to IRC).

 Some clients do choose not to implement rich reply rendering, but the experience tends to not be ideal, especially in cases where you reply to an image and now